incubyte/meeting-mind/Technical_Overview.md

 - Both recorders use high-quality settings (16-bit, 44.1kHz WAV format)
 - Raw audio streams are continuously written to disk files to preserve all audio data

-### 2. Chunk Processing Engine
+### 2. Voice Activity Detection (VAD) Engine

-- Audio is processed in configurable chunks (7 seconds)
+- Audio is processed in real-time as it's captured
-- For each chunk processing cycle:
-  1. Microphone and speaker recordings are copied from continuous streams
-  2. Each audio chunk is analyzed for silence/speech detection
-  3. Chunks with actual speech are sent for transcription
-  4. Silent chunks are skipped to avoid unnecessary API calls
+- Uses an intelligent speech detection algorithm to:
+  1. Identify when a speaker starts talking
+  2. Capture the entire utterance until they stop
+  3. Process complete, natural speech segments
+  4. Send only speech-containing utterances for transcription

 ### 3. Speech Detection System

-- Implemented with a custom algorithm that:
-  - Analyzes WAV file structure (skipping 44-byte header)
-  - Samples audio data throughout the file (100 sample points)
-  - Compares sample amplitudes against a configurable threshold (1000)
+- Uses a sophisticated real-time voice activity detection (VAD) algorithm:
-  - Classifies audio as silence or speech based on maximum amplitude
+  - Monitors audio amplitude levels continuously
+  - Uses hysteresis thresholds to avoid jitter (1200 for activation, 800 for deactivation)
+  - Implements silence duration timing (1.5 seconds of silence to end utterance)
+  - Handles natural pauses during speech
+  - Enforces minimum and maximum utterance durations (0.5-15 seconds)
+- Generates complete utterance WAV files ready for transcription
-- Debug copies of audio files are saved with "HAS-SPEECH" or "SILENCE" prefixes
+- Debug copies of utterance files are saved with timestamp and source information

 ### 4. Transcription Pipeline